 Add the chicken back to the wok and stir with the green beans.

 Pour in the sauce and stir to evenly coat chicken and green beans.
 Let simmer until green beans finish cooking.

-Serve your Chicken and Green Bean Stir-Fry over rice or noodles, and garnish with fresh scallions.
+Serve your Chicken and Green Bean Stir-Fry over rice or noodles, and garnish with fresh scallions (green onions).
 Enjoy!